 Hire an Attorney Today

 A dealership can get into a lot of trouble for tampering with the mileage on the odometer.
 If you think that you may be a victim of odometer fraud, we suggest that you call our office to speak with an attorney who can determine if you have a case that we will accept, and give you the next steps to move forward.
-In most instances, our attorneys accept odometer and auto fraud cases on a contingency basis, meaning that there is no upfront cost to you at all.
+In most instances, our attorneys accept odometer and auto fraud cases on a contingency basis, meaning that there is very little upfront cost to you at all.